psun631773/tduem/README.md

-his is a angular 17.3 project
+This is a angular 17.3 project